Blvckiiing/alx-low_level_programming/0x15-file_io/README.md

-This is the 0x15.c input/output project
+This is the 0x15.c input/output project.
+The date is 27/11/2023

 0. Tread lightly, she is near
 Write a function that reads a text file and prints it to the POSIX standard output.